 In cases where you weren't at fault for the claim, insurers are likely to waive the excess because they will be able to meet the cost from the other driver's policy and cover the entire cost.
 However, this might not be a standard part of the policy, therefore you should check before making a claim.

-Compulsory – Compulsory excess is determined by the insurer and you have to pay this amount in order to make a claim.
-The compulsory excess your insurer decides may be relatively higher if you are a young or new driver due to the higher risk of being involved in an accident, while expensive vehicles can also command a higher compulsory excess.
+This is determined by the insurer and you have to pay this amount in order to make a claim.
+The compulsory excess may be relatively higher if you are a young or new driver due to the higher risk of being involved in an accident, while expensive vehicles can also command a higher compulsory excess.

-Voluntary – Voluntary excess is determined by you, meaning you are able to increase or decrease the amount you are willing to pay towards a claim.
+This is the amount you are willing to pay towards a claim.
 The motivation for increasing your voluntary excess is that it may well lead to a reduction in your car insurance premium, but there is usually both a maximum and minimum voluntary excess you can opt for.
-You should check exactly how your premium will be affected before agreeing to a particular policy.